Keio University

 Megumi Unoura

-This April, an anime titled "Ya Boy Kongming!"
-(Paripi Koumei) was broadcast on TV and became a bit of a hot topic.
+In April of this year, an anime titled "Ya Boy Kongming!"
+(Paripi Komei) was broadcast on television and became a bit of a hot topic.
 Based on the manga of the same name, the story features a bizarre premise: after Zhuge Kongming dies at the Battle of Wuzhang Plains, he is somehow reincarnated in modern-day Shibuya.
-There, he is moved by the singing voice of the protagonist, Eiko Tsukimi, and begins serving her as his new lord.
-The core of the story is Eiko's growth as a singer and Kongming's skill as her strategist (producer) supporting her.
-While enjoyable even for those unfamiliar with the world of the Romance of the Three Kingdoms, the work is peppered with Three Kingdoms references—from Kongming's strategies and dialogue to the characters' names—making it undoubtedly even more entertaining for fans of the series.
+There, he is moved by the singing voice of the protagonist, Eiko Tsukimi, and begins to serve her as his new lord.
+The main focus of the story is Eiko's growth as a singer and Kongming's skill as her strategist (producer) supporting her.
+While it can be enjoyed without knowing the world of the Three Kingdoms, the plot is peppered with Three Kingdoms references—from Kongming's strategies and dialogue to the names of the characters—making it undoubtedly even more entertaining for fans of the original history.

-Countless parodies of the Romance of the Three Kingdoms exist besides "Ya Boy Kongming!", but Japanese people taking liberties with the story is not limited to the modern era; it seems people in the Edo period also played freely within the world of the Three Kingdoms.
+Parodies of the Three Kingdoms like "Ya Boy Kongming!" are countless, but Japanese people taking liberties with the story is not limited to the modern era.
+It seems that people in the Edo period also fully enjoyed playing around with the world of the Three Kingdoms.

-In "Sangokushi," Liu Bei speaks in an Edo dialect, saying things like "Omoshiro tanuki no haratsuzumi" (The amusing raccoon dog's belly drum), but there is likely no difference in the underlying spirit of parody between that and Kongming's line "It's party time!!" in "Ya Boy Kongming!"
-If an Edo-period person who read "Sangokushi" were reincarnated in the present day, they could surely spend all night talking about the Three Kingdoms and would likely get excited watching "Ya Boy Kongming!" together.
-It wouldn't be surprising if such a work appeared someday.
-I can't help but feel once again the sheer depth and versatility of the Romance of the Three Kingdoms as a cultural phenomenon.
+In "Sangokushi," Liu Bei speaks in an Edo dialect, saying things like "Omoshiro tanuki no haratsuzumi" (The amusing raccoon dog drums its belly), but there is fundamentally no difference between that and Kongming's line "It's party time!!" in "Ya Boy Kongming!" in terms of the underlying spirit of parody.
+If a person from Edo who read "Sangokushi" were reincarnated in the present day, they could surely spend the whole night talking about the Three Kingdoms and would likely get excited watching "Ya Boy Kongming!" together.
+It wouldn't be surprising if a work with such a premise appeared someday.
+I can't help but feel once again the sheer depth and versatility of the Three Kingdoms as a cultural phenomenon.

 *Affiliations and titles are as of the time of publication.